-Practitioners eligible to have Medicare benefits payable for their services and/or who for Medicare purposes wish to raise referrals for specialist services and requests for pathology or diagnostic imaging services, may apply in writing to the Department of Human Services for a Medicare provider number for the locations where these services/referrals/requests will be provided.
-The form may be downloaded from the Department of Human Services website.
+Practitioners eligible to have Medicare benefits payable for their services and/or who for Medicare purposes wish to raise referrals for specialist services and requests for pathology or diagnostic imaging services, may apply in writing to Services Australia for a Medicare provider number for the locations where these services/referrals/requests will be provided.
+The form may be downloaded from the Services Australia website.